alpsteam/autonomous-labs/lab-1/lab-1.md

 Configuration File: Browse to the location of the zipped wallet and select it
 Service: adw1_low

-### If you’re connecting from behind a proxy, please enter the proxy host and port settings as directed by the instructor.
+### If you're connecting from behind a proxy, please enter the proxy host and port settings as directed by the instructor.

 ![I17](images/i17.png)